bshelly-web/nlp-paraphrase/README.md

 There are variety of models provided by huggingface that have the ability to paraphrase to rephrase a text with the combination of machine learning and natural language processing.

-On the basis of temperature, k-top and other useful parameters, you can try different modes of paraphrasing from article spinner or rephraser:
+On the basis of temperature, k-top and other useful parameters, you can try different modes of paraphrasing from <b>article spinner</b> or rephraser:

 HUMAN